Art by Serena

 Being also a Commercial Artist/Designer I am, of course, influenced by the brief!

 I had a very creative upbringing.
-My mother, a well-known painter & potter, encouraged myself & my three sisters in the visual & performing arts so that we were artists, musicians, ballet dancers etc.
+My mother, a well-known painter & potter, encouraged myself & my three sisters in the visual & performing arts so that we became artists, musicians, ballet dancers etc.

 I trained in Brisbane in Commercial Art – Design & Illustration, gaining a scholarship to attend Art College.
 Then I worked as designer in a Poster Company, in advertising agencies here & in the UK, & as a press artist for many years for the Courier/Sunday Mail.
 Since having a family, I have worked freelance from my home studio.
 Work has been as varied as posters (the old art of ticket-writing), murals, sign-writing, stage sets & props, banners, trade fair backdrops and graphic design (logos, business cards, letterheads.)